Battle of Mogaung: Background

 In 1943, Brigadier Orde Wingate led the Chindits behind Japanese lines for the first of their long-range penetration operations with Operation Longcloth.
-It resulted in little strategic success but it did prove that British Empire forces could fight on equal terms with the Japanese in the jungle.
-The following year General William 'Bill' Slim leading the British Fourteenth Army were engaged in a desperate struggle against the Japanese army who had launched Operation U-Go – the invasion of British India beginning in March 1944.
+It resulted in little strategic success, but it did prove that British Empire forces could fight on equal terms with the Japanese in the jungle.
+The following year, General William 'Bill' Slim, leading the British Fourteenth Army, was engaged in a desperate struggle against the Japanese army, which had launched Operation U-Go – the invasion of British India beginning in March 1944.

-As a result of the Japanese invasion a second Chindit expedition was launched; Operation Thursday was much larger than the previous years' with six brigades.
-The aim was to harass the Japanese rear and supply lines as well as to relieve pressure on American General "Vinegar Joe" Stilwell's joint Chinese and US forces moving south into Northern Burma who were intending to take the strategic town of Myitkyina.
+As a result of the Japanese invasion, a second Chindit expedition was launched; Operation Thursday was much larger than the previous years, with six brigades.
+The aim was to harass the Japanese rear and supply lines, as well as to relieve pressure on American General "Vinegar Joe" Stilwell's joint Chinese and US forces moving south into Northern Burma, who were intending to take the strategic town of Myitkyina.
 The early operations of the Chindits were marred by the death of Wingate in an air crash.
 They then went under the command of Major General Walter Lentaigne but were eventually placed under the command of the Anglophobe Stilwell.
 By that time, the 77th Brigade had been in action since early March, having held off superior Japanese forces for two months from their stronghold of White City.

 Prelude

-In late May, the Chindits were ordered north by Stilwell to the area of Mogaung to take the pressure off his Chinese forces, who were struggling in besieging Myitkyina.
+In late May, the Chindits were ordered north by Stilwell to the Mogaung area to take the pressure off his Chinese forces, who were struggling to besiege Myitkyina.
 Capturing Mogaung meant that the Japanese lifeline northward would be cut and Myitkyina would inevitably fall.
-At the end of May, Fourteenth Army intelligence, backed by hazardous patrols from the 77th Brigade, found that the Japanese had reinforced the defenders of Mogaung with four battalions from Lieutenant-General Hisashi Takeda's 53rd Division, to just under 4,000 troops.
-The 77th brigade consisted of four battalions: 1st Battalion, the Lancashire Fusiliers; 1st Battalion, the King's Regiment; 1st Battalion, the South Staffordshire Regiment and 3rd Battalion, the 6th Gurkha Rifles.
+At the end of May, Fourteenth Army intelligence, backed by hazardous patrols from the 77th Brigade, found that the Japanese had reinforced the defenders of Mogaung with four battalions from Lieutenant-General Hisashi Takeda's 53rd Division, bringing the defenders to just under 4,000 troops.
+The 77th Brigade consisted of four battalions: 1st Battalion, the Lancashire Fusiliers; 1st Battalion, the King's Regiment; 1st Battalion, the South Staffordshire Regiment and 3rd Battalion, the 6th Gurkha Rifles.
 Accompanying the brigade were RAF liaison officers who would need high ground for radio contact from which to bring in close air support.

 Getting to Mogaung would be difficult for the brigade.
-There was no way of flying in and to the north of the town was the fast flowing Mogaung River and to the west, diverging off, was the Wetthauk Chaung river.
-The country to the east and south were interspersed by lakes and marshes, with the only access being a two mile long road, to Pinhmi, on a causeway.
-The British would have to use this in order to reach Mogaung and would come up against villages on the outskirts that had been heavily fortified, with bunkers being constructed under the buildings.
+There was no way of flying in, and to the north of the town was the fast-flowing Mogaung River, and to the west, diverging off, was the Wetthauk Chaung River.
+The country to the east and south was interspersed with lakes and marshes, with the only access being a two-mile-long causeway to Pinhmi.
+The British would have to use this to reach Mogaung and would come up against villages on the outskirts that had been heavily fortified, with bunkers constructed beneath the buildings.